steyrmodder/phpue/README.md

 *You will need at least PHP 7.0 to run these examples since they make use of features such as type hinting or the null-coalescing operator.*

-The following standards and conventions were used in the development of these examples:
+The following standards, conventions and technologies were used in the development of these examples:

 * [PHP 7.0](http://php.net/manual/en/migration70.new-features.php)
 * [HTML 5.1](https://www.w3.org/TR/html51/)